The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Theory

 \subsection{Quadrant Analysis}

-A good indicator of turbulence production is the Reynolds shear stress, $\langle u'w'\rangle$, and one method to understand its generation is quadrant analysis~\cite{wallace1972,willmarth1972structure}.
-Quadrant analysis has been used to analyze smooth wall-bounded flows~\cite{wallace1972,willmarth1972structure}, rough wall-bounded flows~\cite{raupach1981conditional,choi1993direct,bristow2021unsteady}, ABL flows~\cite{lin1997effect,li2019contrasts}, and flows encountering a roughness transition~\cite{gul2022experimental}.
+A good indicator of turbulence production is the Reynolds shear stress, $\langle u'w'\rangle$, and one method to understand its generation is quadrant analysis~\cite{wallace1972,willmarth1972structure}. {Here, we indicate a time-averaging with $\langle \cdot \rangle$.} Quadrant analysis has been used to analyze smooth wall-bounded flows~\cite{wallace1972,willmarth1972structure}, rough wall-bounded flows~\cite{raupach1981conditional,choi1993direct,bristow2021unsteady}, {ABL flows}~\cite{lin1997effect,salesky2017nature,aksamit2018effect,li2019contrasts,rezaie2024characterizing}, and flows encountering a roughness transition~\cite{gul2022experimental}.
 A comprehensive review of quadrant analysis and its use is provided in~\citeA{wallace2016quadrant}.
 The basic premise is to decompose the product of streamwise and wall-normal velocity fluctuations, $u'$ and $w'$, respectively, into four groups to understand the transfer of momentum.
 These groups are characterized as outward interactions ($Q_{1}$; $u' > 0$, $w' > 0$), ejections ($Q_{2}$; $u' < 0$, $w' > 0$), inward interactions ($Q_{3}$; $u' < 0$, $w' < 0$), and sweeps ($Q_{4}$; $u' > 0$, $w' < 0$)~\cite{wallace1972,wallace2016quadrant}.
-Under the background mean shear with $\partial U / \partial y > 0$, $Q_{1}$ and $Q_{3}$ motions do not positively contribute, but rather decrease $\langle u'w'\rangle$; conversely, $Q_{2}$ and $Q_{4}$ motions augment $\langle u'w'\rangle$, acting as turbulence producing motions~\cite{wallace1972,willmarth1972structure}.
+Under the background mean shear with $\partial U / \partial z > 0$ {$\langle u'w'\rangle$ is negative, and} $Q_{1}$ and $Q_{3}$ motions positively contribute, {decreasing the magnitude of} $\langle u'w'\rangle$; conversely, $Q_{2}$ and $Q_{4}$ motions augment {the magnitude of} $\langle u'w'\rangle$, acting as turbulence producing motions~\cite{wallace1972,willmarth1972structure}.
 Contributions of each quadrant to the overall $\langle{u'w'}\rangle$ are considered to identify dominant motions in the flow.
 The contribution is calculated as \begin{linenomath*}

 \end{linenomath*}